TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 With an embedding dimension of 256 and half-precision float16, just $3,211,264*256*2 "bytes" = 1.64 "GB"$ of additional GPU memory is required.
 This is feasible in our setup.

+===== Empty Target <target_cmli_empty_target>

+A weakness of the aforementioned approach is that some not all text tokens carry semantic information that can be mapped to image patches.
+An example of this can be seen in @cmli, where the tokens "A", "his", "to", and "some" do not contains any information that can be related to an image patch, because they are merely fill words in a sentence.
+However, with Target-CMLI there will be an image patch that is most similar to these tokens, even if the similarity is very low.
+Consequently, the model will try to minimize the MSE between the representation of these tokens and the corresponding image patches, which is not meaningful.

+To address this, we propose the introduction of an empty target, which is a learnable token to which all text tokens are, next to the image patches, compared to using cosine similarity.
+If the maximum similarity for a text token is the empty target, then the loss for this token is set to zero, i.e. is ignored.

+However, this approach will inevitably lead to a model collapse.
+This is because the model will try to find the easiest way to minimize the loss ($cal(L)_("KD")$), and the easiest way to do that is to simply have all text tokens have the highest similarity to the empty target.
+This will result in a loss of zero, as the loss for all text token is now ignored, i.e. zero.
+Consequently, the model will not learn any meaningful representations.
+A potential solution to this is to add another loss term that encourages the model minimize the number of text tokens that have the highest similarity to the empty target, which will strike a balance between utilizing the empty target for meaningless tokens, and using actual image patches for meaningful tokens.
+We define the loss $cal(L)_("Reg")$ as follows:

+$
+cal(L)_("Reg") = -log(1-p)
+$

+We denote $p$ as the percentage of tokens that have the highest similarity to the empty target, and not an actual image patch.
+The more text tokens have the highest similarity to an image patch, the closer $cal(L)_("Reg")$ will be to zero, and vice versa.
+This forces the model to utilize the empty target for as few tokens as possible.

+===== Increasing CLS Weight <target_cmli_increasing_cls_weight>
 #bibliography("../references.bib")